-Ever wondered if you can lose weight by cycling?
-As a suggestion to those of you who belong to a cycling club, David thought it would be fun to share with you information about how his own hometown club in Des Moines, Iowa, has used his eBook as the foundation for a seasonal weight-loss contest.
+Ever wondered if you can lose weight cycling?
+As a suggestion to those of you who belong to a cycling club, Coach David Ertl thought it would be fun to share with you information about how his own hometown club in Des Moines, Iowa, has used his eBook as the foundation for a seasonal weight-loss contest.
 The results speak for themselves, but there’s nothing stopping individual riders from reaping the same benefits on their own.

 The Pedal Off The Pounds Challenge to Lose Weight Riding a Bike

-In the summer of 2013, following the release of my eBook Pedal Off The Pounds (POTP) that January, the Des Moines Cycle Club (my hometown bike club) decided to use the book as the basis for a weight-loss and exercise challenge, somewhat based on the TV show The Biggest Loser — except no one gets voted out of the Club.
+In the summer following the release of my eBook Pedal Off The Pounds (POTP) that January, the Des Moines Cycle Club (my hometown bike club) decided to use the book as the basis for a weight-loss and exercise challenge, somewhat based on the TV show The Biggest Loser — except no one gets voted out of the club.
 (That’s me, at left; I follow my own POTP advice!)